IBM/ibm-satellite-storage/config-templates/aws/aws-ebs-csi-driver/0.8.2/README.md

-### How to use the template to deploy aws-efs-csi-driver on a Satellite Cluster?
+### How to use the template to deploy aws-ebs-csi-driver on a Satellite Cluster?

-#### Pre-reqs
+#### Features supported
-- Currently only *static provisioning* is supported.
-This means an [AWS EFS file system](https://docs.aws.amazon.com/efs/latest/ug/gs-step-two-create-efs-resources.html) needs to be created manually on AWS first.
-After that it can be mounted inside a container as a volume using the driver.
+- Dyanamic Provisioning
+- Volume Resizing
+- Volume Snapshot

 ### Detailed steps
 1. Login into the Cluster using `oc CLI`